 These experiences made me realise that I don’t have one home.
 The country I come from isn’t my home.
 My home is where I am, where my heart is.
 It’s a safe place where I can share my love with others.

 What I’ve learned during my journey

-During my journey, I’ve learned so much more about the cosmos, the planet earth we are living on, the galaxies around us, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all the other incredible things that I was able to experience in their purest form.
+I’ve learned so much more about the cosmos, the planet earth we are living on, the surrounding galaxies, the thousands and thousands of stars we can see at night, the power of the sun, the influence of weather, and all the other incredible things that I was able to experience in their purest form.
 All of it is absolutely remarkable!

 I’ve learned how it feels just to be happy with the basics of life—not having it all, but instead being satisfied with a bed to sleep in, a roof over my head and food to strengthen my body.
 Even electricity sometimes became a luxury!
 It wasn’t always easy; there were moments when I felt lost, and when I asked myself “what am I doing?”.
 In moments like these, I usually found myself lying in bed all day, crying and eating chocolate.
 Luckily, these moments never lasted much longer than a week as I started to recognise what happened inside of me.

 I’ve always been somebody who believes that things happen for a reason, and I still think that.
 All of my experiences were connected—they helped me to build more and more of what I was looking for.
 I wouldn’t be here now if I hadn’t made the choices I made during my journey.
 And yes, I also believe that the bad things in this world happen for a reason, things like war, poverty, illness, global warming, etc.